General Policies and Procedures

 Veterans in an undergraduate standing are required to provide any available official uniformed services evaluations of education, training, and experience that have been prepared in accordance with the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services and/or National Guide to Educational Credit for Training (“ACE Guides”).
 Academic credit is generally awarded for formal education and training only.

-To receive VA education benefits while attending Milligan College, undergraduate students must maintain a 2.0 cumulative GPA.
+To receive VA education benefits while attending Milligan University, undergraduate students must maintain a 2.0 cumulative GPA.

 Most payments are made each month directly to the veteran.
-Some benefits available under Chapters 31 and 33 are paid directly to the college.
+Some benefits available under Chapters 31 and 33 are paid directly to the university.
 The Veterans Administration provides counseling and vocational planning services for any veteran who needs this assistance.
-Students who desire additional information may contact their nearest Veterans Administration Office or to the Registrar’s Office of Milligan College.
+Students who desire additional information may contact their nearest Veterans Administration Office or to the Registrar’s Office of Milligan University.

 Policies and Procedures for Chapter 33 and the Yellow Ribbon Education Benefits Program

-Milligan College has been approved by the Department of Veterans Affairs to participate in the Post 9/11 G. I. Bill Education Enhancement Program, also known as the Yellow Ribbon Program.
-This approval began on August 1, 2009, and extends through July 31, 2017.
-Application and approval processes are based on a annual calendar running from August 1 through July 31.
-Milligan College has agreed to provide scholarship contributions for up to 50 undergraduate students and up to 5 graduate students.
-The maximum yearly contribution amount for undergraduate students for 2016-2017 is $9,900.00; the maximum yearly contribution amount for graduate students for 2016-2017 is $3,000.00.
+Milligan University has been approved by the Department of Veterans Affairs to participate in the Post 9/11 GI Bill Education Enhancement Program, also known as the Yellow Ribbon Program.
+This approval began on August 1, 2009, and extends through July 31, 2021.
+Application and approval processes are based on an annual calendar running from August 1 through July 31.
+Milligan University has agreed to provide scholarship contributions for up to 50 undergraduate students and up to 10 graduate students.
+The maximum yearly contribution amount for undergraduate students for 2020-2021 is $11,100; the maximum yearly contribution amount for graduate students for 2020-2021 is $5,000.

 For a veteran to be placed on a first-come-first-serve list for Yellow Ribbon benefits, the School Certifying Official (at Milligan, this is the Registrar) must receive the following documentation for the veteran: